Humbugs/Humbugs.github.io/_products/giant-lovehearts.md

 height: 74
 depth: 74
 weight: 444
-meta_description: Giant Lovehearts only 35p.
+meta_description: 'Giant Lovehearts only 35p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Wrapped]
 contains: [Sugar]